Pendo720/N.J-Matata/index.md

 Following projects were selected to illustrate the author's capabilities in the use of the respective programming languages and techniques.

-This page is a work in progress and will continuously undergo changes in reflection of the authors activities.
+This page is a work in progress and will be continuously updated to reflect authors activities.

 ### Project 1: Track-Sys (Java/Kotlin/Typescript)
 #### _Overview_